RenoFischa/idrive/README.md

   dependencies:
   files:
 ````
-* volumes config, dependencies and files are necessary for persisting account settings and IDrive services.
+* volumes config and files are necessary for persisting account settings and IDrive services.
 * $BACKUPDIR points to the local path you need to backup
 * Optional timezone environment variable, default is set to Europe/Vienna in dockerfile